colineckert/obsidian-things/README.md

 ## Credits

-I owe a huge hat tip to both `@kepano` and his Minimal Theme, which served as the base for this theme, and to `@chetachiezikeuzor` and her Yin and Yang Theme for inspiration on building an elegant, native-feeling design!
+Again, I owe a huge hat tip to **@kepano** and his Minimal Theme, which served as the base for this theme, as well as to **@chetachiezikeuzor** and her Yin and Yang Theme for further inspiration on building an elegant, native-feeling design!

 ## Support

-🎉 You can help me keep creating _things_ like this by supporting development: **@colineckert** on [Twitter](https://www.twitter.com/colineckert) or [Buy me a coffee](https://www.buymeacoffee.com/colineckert).
+🎉 You can help me keep improving _things_ like this by supporting development: **@colineckert** on [Twitter](https://www.twitter.com/colineckert) or [Buy me a coffee](https://www.buymeacoffee.com/colineckert).

 <a href="https://www.buymeacoffee.com/colineckert"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=colineckert&button_colour=5F7FFF&font_colour=ffffff&font_family=Poppins&outline_colour=000000&coffee_colour=FFDD00"></a>